 Each territorial entity of the Russian Federation has such national identity attributes as a flag, an emblem and an anthem.
-The motto of the Ulyanovsk region lends completeness to regional attributes, supplementing and explaining the official emblem.
+The motto of the Ulyanovsk region helps regional attributes be more complete, supplementing and explaining the official emblem.

-The motto wording is aligned with the historical signature of the XVIII century under the Simbirsk emblem, which is the centerpiece of the Ulyanovsk region emblem.
-The signature "propped by honor" explained the topped with a crown column, placed on it, and meant readiness of Simbirsk residents to serve their Homeland and supportive character of the region.
+The wording of the motto resonates with the historical signature of the XVIII century written under the Simbirsk's coat of arms, which is the central element of the Ulyanovsk region's one.
+The sign "Backed by honor" explained the crowned columns drawn on it.
+It showed the willingness of Symbirsk inhabitants to serve the Homeland and that the region played a supporting role.

 Administrative center: Ulyanovsk

 Federal district: the Volga Federal District

 On 20 April 1966, by the Decree of the Supreme Soviet of the USSR the Ulyanovsk region was awarded with the Order of Lenin for achievements in the field of national economy development.